jotpowers/College-Grads/realestate.md

 ## Correlation with [equities](equities.md).

-Some of the strongest held beliefs is that real estate:
+Some of the strongest held beliefs are that real estate:
 * Has a higher rate of return than equities
 * Is more recession resistant
 * Does not correlate with the stock market